nguyenchiemminhvu/CPP_Build_Toolchain/CMake/README.md

 ## Conclusion

 CMake is a versatile and powerful tool for managing the build process of software projects.
-By understanding its basic and advanced features, you can efficiently handle dependencies, organize your project, and troubleshoot common issues.
+By understanding its basic and advanced features, we can efficiently handle dependencies, organize your project, and troubleshoot common issues.

 **References**